How to Make Accurate Project Estimations

 Research and Analysis

-Example: Wireframes developed at the Research & Analysis phase
+Example: Wireframes developed at the Research and Analysis phase

-The next step of our project estimation process is defining the scope of work that covers software requirements and creating an app or website development timeline.
+The next step during the estimation of software projects is defining the scope of work that covers software requirements and creating an app or website development timeline.
 At Upsilon, we use the Work Breakdown Structure (WBS), which visualizes each software development stage with related tasks.

 To achieve the project's goal, we split it into milestones, which are broken down into tasks, subtasks, etc. We define a milestone as a marker that indicates an achievement or a deliverable, for example, the completion of a large task or reaching a phase in a project.
 For most of the projects, we figure out the following milestones:

-• Discovery phase: documentation analysis, choice of 3rd party software tools, decisions on possible integrations, preparation of wireframes (if not provided by a client), feature prioritization, etc.
+• Discovery phase: documentation analysis, choice of third party apps and software tools, decisions on possible integrations, preparation of wireframes (if not provided by a client), feature prioritization, etc.

-• Project setup phase: setting up of infrastructure, deployment of environments, configuring of security, etc.
+• Project setup phase: setting up the infrastructure, deployment of environments, configuring security, etc.

 • Testing phase: functional QA testing, usability testing, user acceptance testing (UAT).